 - Work history is usually listed with the most recent experience first, although there are exceptions.
 Include the school name, city, and state, as well as the dates of employment.
 The teaching resume format you use will determine any other information you include.

 - Any additional information you have, such as seminars taken, languages you can speak and write, professional organizations, volunteer work.
-These sections are good indicators of other value you can offer.
+These sections are good indicators of other values you can offer.
 Don’t go overboard with adding outdated details.
 Make sure this extra information is still relevant to the position you are seeking.

 Other items to include in a teaching resume

 In the teaching portfolio, you can include details that aren’t appropriate for a teaching resume.
-The collection could consist of award certificates, thank-you notes from parents and students, philosophy statement, and sample lesson plans.
+The collection could consist of award certificates, thank-you notes from parents and students, philosophy statements, and sample lesson plans.

 Additionally, a cover letter is an excellent place to explain situations where you had a chance to shine.
 Go more in-depth about the attributes that make you an ideal candidate by telling a brief story in your cover letter.
 Keep your cover letter to under one page, and demonstrate a skill or trait you had to utilize to solve a problem.